bhubr/mfwgen/README.md

 First install Ruby with your pkg manager or better yet, with [RVM](http://rvm.io/).
 If you're using Debian/Ubuntu you need to install `ruby` and `ruby2.x-dev` (`x` depending on your OS release).
 It's **needed** in order to build some Ruby gems' native code.

-Then install the gems; FYI `mustache` is the logic-less template engine, RedCarpet is a Markdown-to-HTML renderer, Rouge is a syntax highlighter (not used yet but soon).
+Then install the gems; FYI Mustache is the logic-less template engine, RedCarpet is a Markdown-to-HTML renderer, Rouge is a syntax highlighter (not used yet but soon).

     gem install mustache
     gem install redcarpet